|Ordered||5 Jun 1941|

 |Successes||No ships sunk or damaged|

-Sunk 24 Jun, 1944 in the English Channel north of Brest, in position 49.01N, 05.35W, by depth charges from the British destroyer HMS Eskimo, the Canadian Destroyer HMCS Haida and depth charges from a Czech Liberator aircraft (Sqdn.
-311/O).
+Sunk on 24 June 1944 in the English Channel south of Land's End, in position 49.01N, 05.35W, by depth charges from the British destroyer HMS Eskimo, the Canadian Destroyer HMCS Haida and a Czech Liberator aircraft (311 Sqn RAF/O).
 1 dead and 51 survivors.

 15 Jun 1944

 The boat repelled an attack by a British Sunderland flying boat (4 OTU RAF) while passing near the Faroe Islands by night.
 No damage.
 (Sources: Blair, vol 2, page 590)

 A Canadian Wellington bomber (407 Sqdn RCAF, pilot F.H.
 Foster) approached using the Leigh Light and depth charged the boat, damaging three out of four bow torpedo tubes.
 (Sources: Blair, vol 2, page 590)

 For the third time on this patrol the boat was attacked by Allied aircraft.
 On this day two more attacked; a British Sunderland flying boat (228 Sqdn RAF) and a British Halifax bomber (502 Sqdn RAF), causing yet more damage to the boat.
 The boat still continued on patrol, and was sunk by aircraft three days later while en route to base at Brest, France.
 (Sources: Blair, vol 2, page 590)